trulybhanu/bhanups10/README.md

 - 👋 Hi, I’m Bhanu
-- 👀 I’m interested in exploring the opportunities that can create impact
+- 👀 I’m interested in exploring the opportunities that create impact
 - 🌱 I’m currently learning fullstack web development skills
 - 📫 You can reach out to me using linkedin.com/in/bhanups10